gstanden/orabuntu-lxc/README.md

 If you run Oracle Linux as your LXC host, and Orabuntu-LXC Oracle Linux LXC containers, you have a 100% Oracle Corporation next-generation container infrastructure solution at no cost whether in development or in production, and, which can at any time be converted to paid support from Oracle Corporation, when and if the time comes for that.

+# Docker

+Orabuntu-LXC deployes docker for all of our supported platforms (Fedora, CentOS, Ubuntu, Oracle Linux, Red Hat) and the docker containers on docker0 by default can be accessed on their ports from the LXC Linux Containers.
+This provides out of the box a mechanism to put multilayer products into LXC containers and connect them to services prodvided from Docker Containers.

+# Virtual Machines

+VM's can now be directly attached to the Orabuntu-LXC OpenvSwitch VLAN networks easily using just the functionality in for example the Oracle VirtualBox GUI.
+The VMs attached to OpenvSwitch will get IP addresses on the same subnet as the LXC containers and will have full out of the box networking between the LXC containers running on the physical host and the VMs.
+But even beyond that, Orabuntu-LXC can be installed in the VM's that are already on the host OpenvSwitch network and the Orabuntu-LXC Linux containers inside the VMs will have full out of the box networking with all the VMs, and all the physical hosts (HUB or GRE), and all the LXC and Docker containers running on the physical hosts, and all of these VMs and containers will all be in DNS and will be accessible from each other via their DNS names, with full forward and reverse lookup services provided by the redundant and fault-tolerant new Orabunt-LXC DNS/DHCP LXC container replicas.

+# Orabuntu-LXC DNS/DHCP Replication

+Version 6.0-beta AMIDE edition includes near real-time replication of the LXC DNS/DHCP container that is on the OpenvSwitch networks.
+On the Orabuntu-LXC HUB host is the primary DNS/DHCP LXC container which provides DNS/DHCP services to all GRE-connected physical hosts, VM's and LXC Containers, whether on physical host or in VM's.

+Every Orabuntu-LXC physical host when deployed automatically gets a replica of the DNS/DHCP LXC container from the HUB host.
+This replica is installed in the down state and remains down while the HUB host LXC DNS/DHCP container is running.
+However, every 5 minutes (or at an interval specified by the user) the LXC DNS/DHCP container on the HUB host checks for any DNS/DHCP zone updates and if it finds any, it propagates those changes to all the DNS/DHCP LXC container replicas on all GRE-connected Orabuntu-LXC physical hosts (which nevertheless are always not running during these updates - which is possible because the LXC container filesystem is available even when the container is not running).

+If at any time DNS/DHCP services are needed, such as if the HUB DNS/DHCP goes down, or if a GRE-connected host needs to be detached from the network, the replica DNS/DHCP LXC container can be started on that local host, and will immediately apply all of the latest updates from the master DNS/DHCP LXC container on HUB host, and will be able to resolve DNS and provide DHCP for all GRE-connected hosts and HUB host on the network.
+(Be sure that only one DNS/DHCP LXC replica is up at any given time).
+A replica can be converted to master status simply by copying the list of customer GRE-connected physical hosts to the DNS/DHCP replica, since all replicas have all scripting on board to function as primary DNS/DHCP.

 Gilbert Standen
 St. Louis, MO
 March 4, 2018